Eating For your Health

 Lung Meridian Most Active during Autumn

 Last week we discussed the Large Intestine Meridian.
 Today I want to talk about its partner the Lung Meridian.
-The Lung energy pathway is associated with the emotion of sadness or grief, the skin, boundaries and the immune system.
-Since most pathogens enter through the respiratory and digestive systems, healthy lungs and large intestine are very important to overall health.
+The Lung energy pathway is associated with the emotion of sadness or grief, the skin, boundaries, and the immune system.
+Since most pathogens enter through the respiratory and digestive systems, healthy lungs and large intestines are very important to overall health.

 To maintain a healthy Lung Meridian: